 Top tips/key learnings

 • In the group sessions, try to keep the number of participant’s low, maximum 8 families per session.
-This makes them less intimidating and people are more likely to form closer friendships.
-It also mean participants get much more one-to-one time with the instructor and volunteers.
+This makes them less intimidating, and people are more likely to form closer friendships.
+It also means participants get much more one-to-one time with the instructor and volunteers.

 • Try to keep the sessions fun and relaxed

 • Ensure you involve the parents in the planning of the adventure ride, so that they can plan their own rides after the project

 • It’s good to measure whether participants are more or less confident in riding a bike, or whether they feel encouraged to try riding bikes more.
 This is done by a ‘hands up’ survey or with a questionnaire, where participants are asked to confirm or not, certain statements about their view of cycling.

 • Make sure parents and carers feel their child is safe (so they don’t feel the need to be by their side all the time) – this will allow children to engage in peer to peer teaching, and parents and carers to engage with each other.